Publicaciones

 T. tricolor predominantly used two species for roosting, Heliconia

-imbricata and Calathea lutea, but they preferred roosting in the
+and Calathea lutea, but they preferred roosting in the

 former.
 The main difference between these two plant species was the